Skip to content

-IMD runs an online five-week summer research program for advanced high school students.
+IMD organizes an online six-week summer research program for advanced high school students.
+The program runs roughly from late June until early August.
 Students work in groups on projects of various scope and difficulty, tailored to their backgrounds and interests.
 Most of the projects are hands-on as they involve analysis of real-life data from elections or the census.
-Students typically meet twice a week with an instructor, as well as with each other so they can work on the projects together.
+Students typically meet twice a week with a mentor, as well as with each other so they can work on the projects together.
 All students and faculty also meet once a week for guest lectures given by prominent mathematicians and democracy reformers.
-One session is dedicated to a discussion of the college application process.
+One session is dedicated to a discussion of the college application process and the final session consists of presentations of the projects (here are some of the presentations from the 2025 program*).

 Some of the past projects include the study of the influence of court decisions on measures of gerrymandering (the efficiency gap, partisan bias, and Polsby-Popper score), the effect of alternative sizes and apportionments of House of Representatives on presidential elections, empirical analysis of the Median Voter Theorem, and modeling of proportional representation and multi-member districts in the U.S.